 I think it's important to add that the courses teach a Christian worldview.
 While this isn't emphasized in every lesson, worldview perspectives are frequently raised.

 In each course, there six units with 15 lessons per unit.
 Three lessons in each unit are optional "challenge" lessons.
-If a student intends to complete all 90 lessons in the course, he will need to complete about one lesson every other school day.
+If a student intends to complete all 90 lessons in the course, he will need to complete approximately one lesson every other school day.
 Skipping the optional challenge lessons will allow him to complete two lessons per week, a slightly slower pace.

 Lessons are taught directly from the text, so parents and students share the same book.
 The hardcover textbooks have numerous, full-color illustrations and both a glossary and an index at the back.
-Print is large enough that a parent should be able to read while holding the book far enough away that children can simultaneously look at the illustrations.
+The print is large enough that a parent should be able to read while holding the book far enough away that children can simultaneously look at the illustrations.

 The Helps and Hints softcover booklets for each course provide answers to the lesson review questions, and they also have two reproducible tests for each unit and answer keys.
 Dr. Wile does not recommend tests but provides them for parents who want to use them.

 Science in the Beginning